tobermory/RTX-make-gcc/README.md

 as you did for the library build Makefile above.

 As stated above, one RTX source file needs compiling with each application.
-This is rtx_lib.c, and in combination with the RTX header RTX_Config.h, it allows for RTX configuration of any particular application.
+This is `rtx_lib.c`, and in combination with the RTX header `RTX_Config.h`, it allows for RTX configuration of any particular application.

-Luckily, RTX_Config.h is written in such a way that RTX can be configured without any need to edit it.
+Luckily, `RTX_Config.h` is written in such a way that RTX can be configured without any need to edit it.
 We use that fact to our advantage.

-First, we want a make target that can associate a 'fresh copy' of rtx_lib.c with each application, and we have that for our two
+First, we want a make target that can associate a 'fresh copy' of `rtx_lib.c` with each application, and we have that for our two
 examples:

 ```